cavalab/ellyn/README.md

 ```
 Develep sampleparams.txt sampledata.txt
 ```
 As you can see, Develep takes two arguments: a parameter file and a data file.
-The parameter file includes all of the run=time settings for your search.
+The parameter file includes all of the run-time settings for your search.
 The data file includes all your experimental data.
 See the sampleparams.txt and sampledata.txt filesto see how formatting works.

 How to run RunTrials
 ====================